• Skip to primary navigation

 Now that we’re on the same page with that critical part of the recipe, let’s take a minute to go over how easy this recipe is.
 The instructions are basically, dump everything in a bowl and stir.
 No mixer needed, no separate bowls, just dump, stir, and bake.

 This would be a great recipe to make with your kids for this reason.
-Easy, healthy, and feels somewhat like a treat.
-With those selling points (maybe don't mention the healthy part?), I don't know any kid that would be able to resist baking a batch with you.
+Easy and feels somewhat like a treat.
+With those selling points maybe don’t mention that they’re sugar free?

 I baked mine for 18 minutes but earlier on in recipe testing, I baked for 15 minutes when I made 12 smaller cookies and that worked fine too.
 Just putting that out there in case you want to make some minis instead.